PrasanthRM27/Forecasting-Cryptocurrency-Prices-Using-Deep-Learning-Approaches/README.md

 ![image](https://github.com/user-attachments/assets/c177b20a-561d-438a-90f0-26b7123060a0)

-While LSTM + GRU have the lowest error, suggesting the best accuracy, GRU performs the worst, displaying the largest mistakes.
-LSTM is a good option because it performs well and has accuracy comparable to that of LSTM + GRU.
-When it comes to prediction accuracy, LSTM + GRU perform better than the other models.
+LSTM + GRU appears to perform the best across all three error metrics (RMSE, MAE, and MAPE).
+This model consistently shows the lowest error values for both MAE and MAPE, indicating that it has a better overall prediction accuracy compared to the other models.
+While the RMSE value for this model is not the lowest, it is still relatively competitive compared to the other models.
+Therefore, LSTM + GRU is likely the most balanced and effective model in terms of minimizing error.